jdrbrn/obsidian-scripture-indexer/README.md

 Scrapes your notes to find references to Scriptures and then indexes them.

+When indexing files it will automatically get rid of old/dead indexes.
+If enabled it will index automatically on save, and automatically clean the index on deletion and renaming.

 ## Commands
 Reset Index - Resets the index